-Iraq is listed in 14th position in the World Watch report 2022 by Open Doors for Christian persecution.
 Modern Iraq occupies what was once ancient Mesopotamia, but the world now knows Iraq less as a memorial to its vibrant history and more as a bloody battleground.
+It ranks 18th in the World Watch Report 2023 by Open Doors for Christian persecution.
 The current president is Barham Salih.
-The incumbent Prime Minister of Iraq is Mustafa Al-Kadhimi, who holds most of the executive authority and is appointed to the Council of Ministers, which acts as a cabinet and/or government.
-In Iraq, the presence of Islamic extremist groups and their ideology continue to influence society.
-Christians are pressured to conform to the Islamic way of life and are often faced with physical abuse or the threat of kidnapping.
-The Iraqi government discriminates against Christians in various contexts, from the workplace to traveling checkpoints across the country.
-Blasphemy laws can be used to punish Christians who try to spread the gospel.
+The incumbent Prime Minister of Iraq is Mustafa Al-Kadhimi, who holds most of the executive authority.
+In Iraq, Islamic extremist groups continue to impose their ideology to influence society.
+Persecuted Christians were pressured to conform to the Islamic way of life.
+They often face physical abuse or threats of kidnapping.
+The Iraqi government discriminates against Christians in various contexts, from the workplace to traveling checkpoints throughout the country.
+Blasphemy laws are available to punish Christians who try to spread the Gospel message.